-Afro hair isn’t easy to handle but there are things we can do to maintain its strength and health.
+Afro is great.
+Curly and afro hair is not only beautiful but also an eye-catcher.
+However, just like most hairstyles, a lot has to be taken into consideration when maintaining healthy and strong curly/afro hair.
+But as afro hair isn’t easy to handle, there are things we can do to maintain its strength and health.
 Today, we’re going to be breaking down some hair care tips for the people fortunate enough to rock curly or afro hair.

 1. Diet with hair health in mind

 This goes for any hairstyle: if you can maintain a healthy and happy lifestyle, you will see your hair reflect the very same thing.
 A balanced diet will get the right amount of nutrients and vitamins to your hair, allowing it to flourish and maintain strength.
 This means adding more fruit and veg to your diet and cutting out sugars, fats and processed foods.
 Furthermore, to maintain a healthy scalp, eat foods rich in Omega-3 fatty acids such as avocados, walnuts and salmon.